BIO

 ::::::::::::::::

 Brenna is a fine artist from Long Island and currently based in New York.
-She earned a BFA with highest honors, with a concentration of painting at Pratt Institute in 2017.
+She earned a BFA in painting from Pratt Institute in 2017.

 Though skilled in various mediums such as painting, drawing, embroidery, digital art and mural painting, Brenna tends to focus in oil paint while bringing in some unexpected material along the way.
 Her most recent focus includes the concept of memory and her own disassociation with it.